nicolasbrandao/tucuna-records/README.md

 # TUCUNA RECORDS

-## This a work in progress
+## This is a work in progress

-More updates soon
+More updates on this project soon